openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 For the Pre-Authorized Code Grant Type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749], and, consequently, the `client_id` parameter is only needed when a form of Client Authentication that relies on this parameter is used.

-If the Token Request contains an `authorization_details` parameter (as defined by [RFC@!9396]) of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_server` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.
+If the Token Request contains an `authorization_details` parameter (as defined by [RFC@!9396]) of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_servers` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.

-If the Token Request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate Credential Issuers.
+If the Token Request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_servers` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate Credential Issuers.

 When Pre-Authorized Grant Type is used, it is RECOMMENDED that the Credential Issuer issues an Access Token valid only for the Credentials indicated in the Credential Offer (see (#credential_offer)).
 The Wallet SHOULD obtain a separate Access Token if it wants to request issuance of any of the Credentials that were not included in the Credential Offer, but were discoverable from the Credential Issuer's `credentials_supported` metadata parameter.